 “I both don’t want to be known as period girl, but am also willing to if it means that people will be able to get basic rights, dignity, and health,” Jordan Ferdman (11) said.
-This year, Ferdman founded Period @ HM, the school’s first club dedicated to menstrual equity.
+This year, Ferdman, Alexis Fry (11), and Ericka Familia (11), co-founded Period @ HM, the school’s first club dedicated to menstrual equity.

 The idea for the club began three years ago, when Ferdman was in eighth grade, she said.
 She saw a drive for menstrual products online, and learned about the menstrual equity movement.
 Up until then, she hadn’t even known that there were people who did not have access to menstrual products.

 The club is a branch of Period., The Menstrual Movement, a national organization.
-“As a broader non profit, the mission is to raise awareness of the systemic rules that are set into law that make menstrual products less accessible,” co-President of Period @ HM Alexis Fry (11) said.
+“As a broader non profit, the mission is to raise awareness of the systemic rules that are set into law that make menstrual products less accessible,” Fry said.

 “It impacts people’s lives to not be able to talk about [menstruation] openly, and to not have access to menstrual products some of which are labeled as luxury items, which has economic consequences” club advisor and French teacher Caroline Dolan said.
 “One of the things that the club is about is addressing taboos regarding people who menstruate and menstruation in general, starting open conversations, and underlining that it is natural.”